SwedbankPay/swedbank-pay-sdk-dotnet/README.md

 dotnet add package SwedbankPay.Sdk
 ```

-Configure the SDK in one line.
+To configure the SDK in one line using `Microsoft.Extensions.DependencyInjection`,
+you need to install `SwedbankPay.Sdk.Extensions`.
+The SDK can then be configured
+as such:
 (This requires that you have added `SwedbankPay.Sdk.Extensions`)

 ```csharp